 Business, interpersonal, and technical skills required to successfully manage business and system development projects.
 Project integration.
 Scope, time, cost, quality, human resource, communications, risk, and procurement management.
 Microsoft Project software.
 Use of Windows PC is required.

-Prerequisite(s): CPE 0200 or ENG 0800 with a grade of A, or ENG 0850 with a grade of C or higher and ITS 0800
+Prerequisite(s): ENG 0800 with a grade of A, or ENG 0850 with a grade of C or higher and ITS 0800 Terms Offered: Fall, Spring